mnorin/ba.sh/README.md

     . <(printf '%s' "${temp//__OBJECT___properties/${sanitized}_properties}")
 }
 ```
-This is only needed for objects as properties, otherwise (if you use one level objects) you don't have to do it.
+This is only needed for objects as properties, otherwise (if you use single-level objects) you don't have to do it.

 # Todo list
 1. Review constructor benchmark (add "time" results, git-bash)